Selina-777/CISC101-Group104-TravelPlanner/modules/03_feasibility_guardrails.md

   * If meal cost > user’s budget → switch to a cheaper restaurant of similar cuisine.
 3. **Too Far or Long Travel**

-  * If transfer between activities > 25 min or > 5 km → pick a closer alternative or add a short transit hop.
+  * If transfer on foot between activities > 25 min or > 5 km → pick a closer alternative that is a short walk away only.
 4. **Weather Swap**

   * If rain or cold season likely → make sure at least one indoor activity replaces outdoor ones.